nrkn/pvpoke-node/implementation.md

 pvpoke for some reason uses a string for the `buffApplyChance`

-We use the raw data essentially as-is except `buffApplyChance` is a number
+We use the raw data essentially as-is except `buffApplyChance` is a number, and we use an object like `{ atk: 0, def: -2 }` for the buffs instead of a tuple

 The moves are exported for use by other code here: